supermsa/EXPLORATORY-DATA-ANALYSIS-ON-SPOTIFY-2023-DATASET/README.md

 ### Total Streams Per Key

 ![image](https://github.com/user-attachments/assets/18995d66-14ce-44d8-b6c7-3d5984ef2d5b)
 > <p align="justify"> The bar chart shows the total number of streams for songs in different keys.
 The key of C# has the highest number of streams, followed by nan, G, and G#.
-The key of D# has the lowest number of streams. </p>
+The key of D# has the lowest number of streams.
+The NaN label refers to the missing, undefined key values. </p>

 ##### Syntax:
 ```ruby